Areas of Practice

 Beginning in 2018, Illinois law both authorizes and facilitates collaborative divorce.
 “Collaborative divorce” is an alternative dispute resolution option that keeps costs down and equitably ends a marriage without destroying the family in the process.
 During the process, spouses and their attorneys work together cooperatively to negotiate equitable settlements without going to court.
 The focus is on constructive problem-solving and shared values rather than on adversarial bargaining and court-imposed solutions.

 Divorce proceedings involve numerous issues, including ascertaining and dividing marital and non-marital assets and debts, maintenance (also known as alimony or spousal support), child support, and child custody.
 We understand that going through a divorce is difficult on everyone: you, your spouse, your respective families, and especially your children.
 With that in mind, we take an individualized approach to all of our divorce cases.
 We carefully navigate our clients through the process, explaining legal rights and obligations in a way the individual client can understand and process.
-We will also address and guide you on other important matters which may be implicated by your divorce, such as income taxes, medical insurance, bankruptcy, and estate planning.
+We will also address and guide you on other important matters that may be implicated by your divorce, such as income taxes, medical insurance, bankruptcy, and estate planning.

-Guardianship may be an option for a child who is without a parent that is willing or able to care for him or her.
+Guardianship may be an option for a child who is without a parent who is willing or able to care for him or her.
 Sometimes a parent becomes incapacitated with a mental or physical illness or struggles with an addiction that affects his or her ability to care for his or her children.
-To ensure the safety and wellbeing of the child’s person and estate in such cases, a guardian may be appointed by the court.
+To ensure the safety and well-being of the child’s person and estate in such cases, a guardian may be appointed by the court.
 A guardian then becomes responsible for the child’s healthcare, education, and finances.

 Legal Separations are different than divorces and are fairly uncommon.
 A legal separation may be appropriate if you have unique circumstances where you and/or your spouse benefit by remaining legally married, but you otherwise become physically and financially separated from one another.
 Such unique circumstances may be related to religion, taxes, retirement benefits, or medical insurance.